229 West 43rd Street: 2020s

 A special servicer took over Kushner's $285 million loan in January 2020, and Gulliver's Gate closed the same month.
 The building's office tenants at the time included the temporary headquarters of the Michael Bloomberg 2020 presidential campaign.
 In March 2020, when the COVID-19 pandemic in New York City forced many physical businesses to close, Kushner fell behind on loan payments yet again.
 Paramount Group auctioned the retail unit that June after Kushner's default.
 At the end of that year, the building's retail condo was valued at $92.5 million amid the COVID-19 pandemic in New York City, representing an 80 percent decrease from three years earlier.
 BuzzFeed relocated to the building in 2022.

 In early 2023, Columbia Property Trust defaulted on a mortgage that it had received for 229 West 43rd Street.
 The building was 40 percent vacant by mid-2023, prompting Fitch Ratings to downgrade the outlook of a mortgage loan on the building.
 Another auction for the building's retail space was scheduled for May 2024, and a Delaware company bought the retail space for $28 million in August 2025, at which point only one-third of the retail space had tenants.
-In June 2025, Versant—Comcast's upcoming spin-off of NBCUniversal—leased a portion of the building formerly occupied by BuzzFeed to serve as its interim headquarters, as well as a studio for MSNBC (which will be relocating from 30 Rockefeller Plaza).
+In June 2025, Versant—Comcast's then-upcoming spin-off of NBCUniversal's cable networks—leased a portion of the building formerly occupied by BuzzFeed to serve as its interim headquarters and MSNBC's studio (with both relocating from NBC Studios at 30 Rockefeller Plaza).
+In December 2025, citing positive feedback from its employees and other factors, Versant announced that it would make the building its permanent headquarters, leasing three additional floors.